dawelsch/dawelsch.github.io/websrc/source/documents/samples/nomad.md

 vagrant@netplugin-node1:nomad run -address=http://192.168.2.10:4646 example.nomad
 ```

+## Step 6: Verify Addresses
-##Step 6: Verify endpoints for containers are allocated ip address from the network created.
+Verify that endpoints for containers are allocated IP addresses from the new network:

 ```
 vagrant@netplugin-node2:~$ docker ps